ClementRepository/TerraformforAbsoluteBeginners/Project 1 WSL/InstallWSL.md

 2. Scroll down the options until you see Windows Subsystem for Linux and make sure the box is checked for that option.
 3. In your windows search bar (bottom of your screen), type in "command prompt", or "powershell."
 Click on the result.
 4. type in the command ```wsl --install```
-5. You'll need to restart your computer.
+5. You'll need to restart your computer after installing.
 6. Go to the Project 2 folder in this repository to learn how to install Tabby Terminal for further tasks.